WheeledNomad/WheeledNomad/_posts/getting-out-there.md

 ---

-title = "Getting Out There"
+title: "Getting Out There"
-slug = "getting-out-there"
-recommended = true
-weight = "1"
-frontPage = true
+recommended: true

-publishDate = "2016-01-01"
-date = "2016-11-21"
-draft = false
+date: 2016-01-01
+updated: 2016-11-21

-travel = [ "General" ]
+travel: [ "General" ]
-topics = [ "Wheelchair", "Autism" ]
+topics: [ "Wheelchair", "Autism" ]
-content = [ ]

-image = true
+image: true
-imageAltText = "A picture looking down a railway station platform, it's evening and the ground is wet from previous rain.
+imageAltText: "A picture looking down a railway station platform, it's evening and the ground is wet from previous rain.
 To the left there is a Meridian train in East Midlands Trains colours.
 In the middle foreground there is a person on a wheelchair moving away from the camera.
 To the right there are pillars supporting an overhead canopy."

 ---